Japanese Red Army

-The Japanese Red Army (日本赤軍, Nihon Sekigun) was a militant communist organization active from 1971 to 2001.
+The Japanese Red Army (日本赤軍, Nihon Sekigun) was a far-left militant organization active from 1971 to 2001.
 It was designated a terrorist organization by Japan and the United States.
-The JRA was founded by Fusako Shigenobu and Tsuyoshi Okudaira in February 1971 and was most active in the 1970s and 1980s.
+The JRA was founded by Fusako Shigenobu and Tsuyoshi Okudaira in February 1971, and was most active in the 1970s and 1980s, operating mostly out of Lebanon with PFLP collaboration and funding from Muammar Gaddafi's Libya, as well as Ba'athist Syria and North Korea.

 After the Lod Airport massacre, it sometimes called itself the Arab-JRA.
-The group was also known as the Anti-Imperialist International Brigade (AIIB), the Holy War Brigade, and the Anti-War Democratic Front.
+The group was also variously known as the Anti-Imperialist International Brigade (AIIB), the Holy War Brigade, and the Anti-War Democratic Front.
 The JRA's stated goals were to overthrow the Japanese government and the monarchy, as well as to start a world revolution.

 History

-Fusako Shigenobu had been a leading member in the Red Army Faction (赤軍派, Sekigun-ha) in Japan, whose roots lay in the militant New Left Communist League.
+Fusako Shigenobu had been a leading member in the Red Army Faction (赤軍派, Sekigun-ha) in Japan, whose roots lay in the Communist League, part of the militant New Left in Japan.
 Advocating revolution through terrorism, they set up their own group, declaring war on the state in September 1969.
 The police quickly arrested many of them, including founder and intellectual leader Takaya Shiomi, who was in jail by 1970.
 The Red Army Faction lost about 200 members, and the remnants merged with the Maoist group Revolutionary Left Faction (Kakumei sa-ha) to form the United Red Army (連合赤軍, Rengō Sekigun) in July 1971.
 The United Red Army became notable during the Asama-Sanso incident, when it murdered fourteen of its members on Mount Haruna, before a week-long siege involving hundreds of police leaving a bystander and a police officer dead.